edubart/nelua-lang/docs/pages/overview.md

 ### Passing C flags

-It's possible to add custom C flags when compiling via the preprocessor:
+It is possible to add custom C flags when compiling via the preprocessor:

 ```nelua
 ##[[